cchoi1/cchoi1.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I'm Caroline!
-I am a Master's student at Stanford University studying Computer Science.
+Hi!
+I'm Caroline, a Master's student at Stanford University studying Computer Science.
 I am fortunate to be advised by Prof. Chelsea Finn and part of the Stanford IRIS lab.

 My research interests lie in machine learning, with a focus on developing robust and trustworthy AI systems.
 I'm particularly fascinated by the challenges of adapting foundation models and understanding in-the-wild distribution shifts.